 Send failed jobs to a dead letter queue for troubleshooting.

-Changed the default Visibility timeout from 30 seconds to 300 seconds.
+Changed the default visibility timeout from 30 seconds to 300 seconds.

-web application in the worker environment returns a
+When the application in the worker environment returns a

 200 OK response to